Chapter 3 – A Being Both Strange and Familiar

-“This didn’t go as planned so I’m ending your trial early.
+“This didn’t go as planned, so I’m ending your trial early.
 You will be returned to the real world.
 I owe you a skill, but that can wait.
 There is much to consider before I complete your transition.”

 Eric looked stunned.
 What did it mean?
 Did it mean he wasn’t a man yet?
 Would he have to come back and do it again?
 What did Sheba mean by saying it didn’t go as planned?
 She was a goddess.
 How was that even possible?

 From the expression on Dahr’s face, he could see that they’d all heard the message.
 He was about to comment on it, when the world started losing color, fading, slowly at first, then more quickly and… Eric was back in the temple.
-Standing beside the sleeping mat was Kalutu, who look surprised.
-In time, he would learn that his familiar always looked that way.
+Standing beside the sleeping mat was Kalutu, who looked surprised.
+In time, Eric would learn that his familiar always looked that way.
 Something to do with his eyes being so round.